-As many of you know, I've long said cholesterol isn’t the real culprit when it comes to heart disease, inflammation is.
+I've long said cholesterol isn’t the real culprit when it comes to heart health, inflammation is.
 That hasn’t changed.
 But there is one cholesterol ratio you want to watch—your ratio of triglycerides to HDL cholesterol levels.
 In fact, a study published in the American Heart Association journal Circulation found that those people with the highest triglyceride-to-HDL cholesterol ratios had a sixteen times greater risk of heart disease than those with the lowest ratios.

 What should your triglycerides-to-HDL cholesterol ratio be?
 Ideally, you want no more than a 2:1 ratio of triglycerides to HDL cholesterol.
 So, if your triglycerides are 100 mg/dl, your HDL cholesterol should be 50 mg/dl.
 Anything under 3:5 is considered a good ratio, but I don’t like to see a blood lipids ratio that’s over 5:1.
 (Learn more about this ratio in my book, The Great Cholesterol Myth.)